MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-virtual-machines-time-travel-debugging.md

    > [!NOTE]
    > The Application Insights site extension also supports Snapshot Debugging.
 If you get a **site extension out of date** error message, see [Site Extension Upgrade](../debugger/debug-live-azure-apps-troubleshooting.md#site-extension-upgrade) for upgrading details.

-   The metadata for the **Modules** isn't initially activated.
-Navigate to the web app to activate the **Start Collection** button in the Visual Studio toolbar.
+   The metadata for the modules isn't initially activated.
+Navigate to the web app to load the modules.

    The **Modules** window shows you when all the modules are loaded for the Azure VM.
 To open the **Modules** window, select **Debug** > **Windows** > **Modules**.

    ![Screenshot that shows the Modules window.](../debugger/media/snapshot-modules.png)

+   Once all modules are loaded, you can select the **Start Collection** button in the Visual Studio toolbar.

 ## Set a snappoint

-1. To set a snappoint, in the code editor, click the left gutter next to the method you're interested in.
-Make sure that the code executes.
+1. To set a snappoint, in the code editor, click the left gutter next to a method you're interested in.
+Make sure you know that the code executes.

    ![Screenshot that shows setting a snappoint in the code editor.](../debugger/media/time-travel-debugging-set-snappoint-settings.png)